orhaimwerthaim/AOS-WebAPI/README.md

 * [tic-tac-toe with unknown initial state video 1](https://www.youtube.com/watch?v=Q86ZCDcSAGk)

 ## Armadillo Gazebo experiments:
+A detailed description of how we built this experiment and the  documentation used can be found [at](https://github.com/orhaimwerthaim/AOS-experiments/tree/main/armadillo_pick).</br>
 The experiment simulation environment included a room with two tables, and a corridor with a person.
 Each table had a can on it.
 One of the cans was very difficult to pick (its true size